Q. Why is Clinically Severe Obesity Treated with Surgery?

 Q. Will My Insurance Company Cover the Cost of this Procedure?

-A. Since the government now considers obesity to be a disease, most insurance carriers, including Medicare, will cover bariatric procedures as long as the patient is eligible.
+A. Since the government now considers obesity to be a disease, most insurance carriers, including Medicare, will cover bariatric procedures as long as you are eligible.
 Please note that you are required to get approvals from your individual insurance plan throughout the bariatric surgery process.
 For managed care and HMO patients, please remember to get referrals when necessary from your primary care physician.
 If your insurance does not cover these procedures, you may discuss other options by calling our office at 518.243.1313.